So, What Is Eye Herpes?

 While eye herpes usually affects only one eye, it's not uncommon for both eyes to be infected.

 Left untreated, eye herpes can cause corneal ulcers and scarring, which may lead to permanent vision loss and even blindness.
-If you suspect you have eye herpes, please contact Regional Eyecare in O'Fallon as soon as possible to prevent further complications.
+If you suspect you have eye herpes, please contact Regional Eyecare in O'Fallon / Winghaven as soon as possible to prevent further complications.

 What Causes Eye Herpes Flare-Ups?